NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Additional remarks related to theoretical background

-As briefly mentioned in Section \ref{subsec_convergenceanalysis}, the two key elements to come up with a maximum (constant) step size for Algorithm \ref{alg:nag_gsgeneral} are the study of the spectral radius of iteration matrix associated to NAG-GS scheme (\cref{SpecRadius_ana}) and the covariance matrix at stationarity (\cref{covMat_ana}) w.r.t. all the significant parameters of the scheme that are : the step size (integration step/time step) $\alpha$, the convexity parameters $0 \leq \mu \leq L \leq \infty$ of function $f(x)$, the volatility of the noise $\sigma$ and the positive scaling parameter $\gamma$.
-Note that this theoretical study only concerns the case $f(x) = \frac{1}{2} x^T A x$.
-Among others results, we will show in particular that for specific intervals for $\mu$ and $L$, a higher step size for $\alpha$ can be reached while ensuring the $A$-stability of NAG-GS method.
-Let remark finally that the two following sections consider the special case $n=2$, the theoretical results obtained are summarized in \cref{2Dim_gen} and finally generalized for $n$-dimensional case in \cref{nDim_gen} with a global convergence results for NAG-GS method.
+As briefly mentioned in Section~2.3 of the main text, the two key elements to come up with a maximum (constant) step size for Algorithm~1 are the study of the spectral radius of iteration matrix associated with NAG-GS scheme (\cref{SpecRadius_ana}) and the covariance matrix at stationarity (\cref{covMat_ana}) w.r.t. all the significant parameters of the scheme.
+These parameters are the step size (integration step/time step) $\alpha$, the convexity parameters $0 \leq \mu \leq L \leq \infty$ of the function $f(x)$, the variance of the noise $\sigma^2$ and the positive scaling parameter $\gamma$.
+Note that this theoretical study only concerns the case $f(x) = \frac{1}{2} x^\top A x$. \paragraph{Reproducibility} \begin{itemize} \item In \cref{SpecRadius_ana}, we start by determining the explicit formulation of the spectral radius of the iteration matrix $\rho(E(\alpha))$, specifically for the 2-dimensional quadratic case.
+This formulation allows us to derive the optimal step size $\alpha_c$ that minimizes $\rho(E(\alpha))$, resulting in the highest convergence rate for NAG-GS method.
+Notably, \cref{lemma2a} presents a crucial outcome for the asymptotic convergence analysis of NAG-GS, revealing that $\rho(E(\alpha))$ is a strictly monotonically increasing function of $\alpha$ within a certain interval, under mild assumptions. \item In \cref{covMat_ana}, we conduct an in-depth analysis of the covariance matrix at stationarity, which enables us to establish the sufficient conditions for $\alpha_c$ to ensure the asymptotic convergence of the NAG-GS method.
+The formal proof for this convergence is presented in \cref{lemma2} for the case of $n=2$. \item In \cref{nDim_gen}, we provide the formal proof of Theorem 1, which is enunciated in the main text.
+This theorem stated the asymptotic convergence of the NAG-GS method for dimensions $n>2$. \end{itemize}